 In this video, I show you how to knit this stitch in both English style and Continental style:

 Other purl decreases include slip slip purl (ssp) and purl 2 together through the back loop (p2tog tbl).
 These decreases are similar to each other and lean to the left.
 The difference is that p2tog tbl twists the stitches and ssp does not.
 (Read my SSP tutorial for an explanation of how decreases lean.)

 - Insert your working needle as if to purl through 2 stitches at the same time

 - Purl those 2 stitches together as if they were one stitch and slip them off the left needle

 Now look at your purl 2 together.
 It won’t be very noticeable on the purl side, but if you flip your work over and look at the back of it, it will look like k2tog.

 Want to Practice P2tog?

-Our Brady the Snowman knit along is a fantastic little project for practicing p2tog, as well as several other increases and decreases.
+The best way to learn a new stitch – and truly understand how it affects your work – is to use it in a project.
+Our Brady the Snowman knit along is a fantastic little project for learning and practicing p2tog, as well as several other increases and decreases.
+All the lessons are online.
 Check it out at https://knitalongclub.com/course/brady/.